amanjeev/roflproxy/README.md

 # ROFLPROXY

-When you are laughing on the floor.
+> When you are laughing on the floor, by proxy.

+NOTHING TO SEE HERE!

+This is a way for me to play with Rust and async-std, async-rs etc.

 ## Main goals of this project

+- Play.
+- Have fun.
-- A tiny fast API gateway that works with static file API definition.
+- A tiny API gateway or proxy that works with static file API definition.
+- Has SSO feature and works with OpenID Connect protocol, esp.**distributed claims** setup.
 - Support multiple Identity Providers.
-- Has SSO feature and works with OpenID Connect protocol.
 - Allows for middleware/plugins to enhance the request/response flow and extensibility.

 ## TODO